 Most of the proxies offered by proxy services or those you may found on proxy lists are shared as they are cheaper and easier to maintain.
 They come with unlimited bandwidth, multiple locations, multiple subnets, instant activation, money back guarantee.
-You may take a look to my proxy tools page, check my Instant Proxies review, or take Google search on “shared proxy,” “shared IP proxies,” or “shared HTTP proxy.”back to menu ↑
+You may take a look to my proxy tools page, check my Instant Proxies review, MyPrivateProxy review, or take Google search on “shared proxy”, “shared IP proxies”, “buy shared proxies”, or “shared HTTP proxy.”back to menu ↑

 Advantages of shared proxies

 Shared proxies actually have many advantages over dedicated proxies:

 - They offer high anonymity online – The primary advantage of shared proxy servers is that it improves the privacy of the end user.
 With multiple users sharing the same proxy, and therefore the same public IP address, it is difficult (although not entirely impossible) to recognize one specific user when looking at the history of their IP.
-The more users use the shared proxy server, the more difficult it becomes to identify a single user.
+The more users per proxy server, the more difficult it becomes to identify a single user.
 It pretty much becomes a case of searching for a needle in a haystack.